The German Verb “Sein” and 8 Ways to Conjugate ItSein oder Nichtsein, das ist hier die Frage.

 Translation: To be or not to be, that is the question.

-While sein might be one of the most useful verbs in the German language, it’s also the most irregular—click here for more information on what that means—which begs the question: How do you conjugate sein?
+While sein might be one of the most useful verbs in the German language, it’s also the most irregular—which begs the question: How do you conjugate sein?

 1. Sein in the present tense